Models of G-spectra as presheaves of spectra: The proof of the main theorem

-Given \myref{BPQ0}, it is trivial that the outer parts of the diagram commute.
-We comment on the passage from the diagrams of \myref{NewDual} to the central squares of the diagram; compare \myref{pairnew}.
+Given \autoref{BPQ0}, it is trivial that the outer parts of the diagram commute.
+The right central diagram is just a naturality diagram, as in \autoref{NewDual}.
+The left central diagram commutes up to homotopy by that result and \autoref{homotopy}.

-\begin{rem} Nonequivariantly, the passage from pairings on the category level to pairings on the spectrum level is worked out in \cite{MayPair}, implicitly using orthogonal spectra.
-The sequel \cite{GM3} to this paper constructs the pairing $\sma$ from the pairing $\om$ of free $\sO_G$-categories used here, but it does not treat its naturality with respect to maps of pairings that are not induced by maps of finite $G$-sets.
-Modernized generalizations and details will be supplied in \cite{MMO}. \end{rem}

-Specializing general observations about duality recalled in \S\ref{duality}, we have the following corollary.
-This homotopical input is the crux of the proof of \myref{MAINNew2}.
+Specializing general observations about duality recalled in \autoref{duality}, we have the following corollary.
+This homotopical input is the crux of the proof of \autoref{MAINNew2}.